 Coily hair is often referred to as afro or kinky hair, as well as type 4.
 Coily hair can consist of very tight corkscrews or a ‘Z’ shaped pattern that starts right from the root.
+Coily hair can be further split out into 4a, 4b, and 4c hair.
 Due to its tight curls, this curly hair type often appears shorter than it actually is - this is referred to as shrinkage.
-The tightly wound coils in this curl type make it more difficult for natural oils to move down the hair length, this means that coils are the driest and most fragile hair type.
-Being the driest of the hair types, coily hair should only be washed once or twice a week.
+The tightly wound coils in this curl type make it more difficult for natural oils to move down the hair length, which means that coils are the driest and most fragile hair type.
+The best products for coily hair focus on hydration.

 How Many Curl Types Can You Have?